 Place de la Concorde, the largest square in Paris, is located at the eastern end of the Champs-Élysées.
-Designed by Ange-Jacques Gabriel in 1755 and then created in 1772, Place de la Concorde gained a ghastly reputation as an execution site during the French Revolution.
+Designed by Ange-Jacques Gabriel in 1755, the Place de la Concorde gained a ghastly reputation as an execution site during the French Revolution.
 The French king, Louis XVI, Marie-Antoinette and Robespierre, along with many others, fell victim to the country’s favoured method of execution in this square: the guillotine.
 Today, it’s dotted with two monumental fountains along with the Luxor Obelisk and the Big Wheel, a great way to catch the city sights from above.

 The Luxor Obelisk is a 3,000-year-old Egyptian monument at the eastern end of the Champs-Élysées, and no one is quite sure how it was made.
-Reaching 23 metres (75 ft) into the Parisian skyline, this gold-topped granite column is adorned with hieroglyphs exalting the reign of Pharaoh Ramses II.
+Reaching 23m (75ft) into the Parisian skyline, this gold-topped granite column is adorned with hieroglyphs exalting the reign of Pharaoh Ramses II.
 It’s an unusual landmark to find in Paris, as obelisks are usually built to herald the entrance to a temple.
-However, it was sent to Paris by Muhammad Ali Pasha, Ruler of Ottoman Egypt as a gesture of good political relations.
+However, it was sent to Paris by Muhammad Ali Pasha, Ruler of Ottoman Egypt, as a gesture of good political relations.
 It first arrived in Paris on 21 December 1833 and has been classified as a historical monument since 1936.